bbugyi200/python-dummy/README.md

   interested in contributing to this project.
 * [Documentation][1]: This project's documentation is hosted on [readthedocs.io][6].
+* [github:bbugyi200/python-dummy][8]: This project’s source code is hosted on GitHub.

 ## Generic [cc-python](https://github.com/bbugyi200/cc-python) Documentation 📄